clampos/CitySleuth/commands.md

 // Install:

 - mongoose for MongoDB connection
-- dotenv for environment variables
+- dotenv for environment variables - enables environment variables in a .env file to be loaded into the process.env object
 - joi for validations
 - bcryptjs for encryption/decryption
 - JWT for generating auth-tokens